- Written by Dr.Mehmet Demircioglu

 The first step is to control the condition with a sensible routine before surgery.
 For many people, this involves a dermatologist, a medicated shampoo, a gentle maintenance shampoo, and avoiding products that trigger irritation.

 I avoid changing several strong products at once just before surgery.
-If the scalp improves or reacts, we need to know what caused it.
-Otherwise, it becomes impossible to tell what helped and what irritated the skin.
+If the scalp improves or reacts, one clear change at a time makes it easier to see what helped and what irritated the skin.

 If you use ketoconazole, selenium sulfide, salicylic acid, zinc pyrithione, or another treatment, your surgeon should know.
 The exact product and timing matter.
 Some products can help before surgery but be too strong for the fresh recipient area immediately after surgery.